Berkeley-MDes/tdf-fa23-equilet/_pw_tutorial/README.md

 1. Assuming you have a project loaded, you can click on the explorer icon.
 It looks like this: <div align="left" ><img src="explorer.png"></img></div>

-1. Once in the explorer, you'll see a number of areas including
+1. Once in the explorer, you'll see a number of items including
   - `.github`
   - `.vscode`
   - `src`